This article contains affiliate links to relevant products.

 Creating music involves a series of steps that come before and after recording the song in the vocal booth.
-One very important step in the process of music making is mastering the audio.
-Before any song is released and distributed to the general public, the sound has to go through a mastering engineer.
+One very important step in the process of music-making is mastering the audio.
+Before any song is released onto platforms and distributed, the song, EP or album should go through a mastering engineer.

-It seems to be pretty easy describing what a music producer or even a sound engineer does but often at times, the concept and necessity of having to send an audio to a mastering engineer eludes most people because… what does a mastering engineer do?
+It’s common knowledge what a music producer or even a sound engineer does but often, sending audio for mastering engineering eludes most people so what is mastering?
+What does a mastering engineer actually do?

 In the earlier years of music production, a mastering engineer’s role was to transfer master mixes to wax so they could be used for mass vinyl production and distribution.
 With rapid advancements in music technology, the functions of a mastering engineer go beyond just making wax masters.

-Mastering an audio to give it that refined and polished sound requires that the mastering engineers use a combination of analog and digital tools to compress or limit sound, apply or adjust EQ, enhance stereo imagery and much more.
+Mastering audio gives that refined and polished sound which requires mastering engineering with a combination of analogue and digital tools to compress or limit sound, apply or adjust EQ, enhance stereo imagery and much more.

 Without mastering audio, the volume across devices would vary, such that an audio mix might sound louder from one device to the next.
 A mastering engineer controls the overall volume thus ensuring that the music is played at a consistent volume via any playback device.

 This eventually makes it sound monotonous which by extension means the producer may not be able to make some necessary adjustments accurately.
-By passing the song to a mastering engineer, a fresh set of ears would be listening to the song and as such make necessary adjustments.
+By sending your song to a mastering engineer, a valuable fresh set of ears would be listening to the song and as such make necessary adjustments.

-Mastering engineers are also very good critiques because they are aware of what the audience calls “good music” and their ultimate goal is to help both the producer and music artist deliver the best sounding audio as possible.
+Mastering engineers are also very good critiques because they are aware of the quality of sound the music should be at and so, therefore, are in a great position to help both the producer and music artist deliver the best sounding audio possible.

-During the process, the mastering engineer treats or enhances necessary parts of the sound.
-Imperfections in production, mixing andrecording are easily noticeable to the mastering engineer and as such need to be resolved before distribution.
+During the process, the mastering engineer treats or enhances the necessary parts of the sound.
+Imperfections in production, mixing and recording are easily noticeable to the mastering engineer and as such need to be resolved before distribution.

 In a nutshell, here is a bullet point of the functions of a mastering engineer.